walles/cleverdrawer/README.md

 * Enable finding contacts by organization
 * Enable finding contacts by title
 * Enable finding contacts by e-mail
-* Move names caching into `IntentLaunchable`
-* Speed up reading names from cache; it takes 256ms of the 600ms startup time
 * Fix icon loading so that rapid scrolling after start screen loaded doesn't look weird
 * Crashlytics log whether people have searched or scrolled when launching a Launchable?
-* Fix `@Nullable` related warnings
 * Disable launching CleverDrawer itself?
-* Swipe down for search
 * Make Travis run the instrumented tests
 * Run [Findbugs](https://docs.gradle.org/current/userguide/findbugs_plugin.html) in Travis
 * Run [ErrorProne](https://github.com/google/error-prone/blob/master/examples/gradle/build.gradle) in Travis
-* Make a pre-commit hook that runs `gradlew check --continue`
 * Use weekday vs weekend as scoring factor
 * Use time of day as a scoring factor
 * Use most recently used other app as scoring factor